 Noise on the DC power-bus attributed to device switching is among the primary sources of EMI and signal integrity problems.
 A mixed-potential integral equation formulation with circuit extraction approach is used to model the planar multi-layer power-bus geometry, which can also include arbitrary shaped power regions on multiple layers.
-Incorporating vertical discontinuities, e.g. decoupling capacitor interconnects, is a critical aspect of the modeling, and must be done properly since they are included as a lumped element model and not as a part of the MPIE formulation.
-Agreement with experimental results verifies the validity of the present approach
+Incorporating vertical discontinuities, e.g., decoupling capacitor interconnects, is a critical aspect of the modeling, and must be done properly since they are included as a lumped element model and not a part of the MPIE formulation.
+Agreement with experimental results demonstrate the present approach.

-J. Fan et al., "Incorporating Vertical Discontinuities in Power-Bus Modeling using a Mixed-Potential Integral Equation and Circuit Extraction Formulation," Proceedings of the IEEE 7th Topical Meeting on Electrical Performance of Electronic Packaging (1998, West Point, NY), pp. 171 - 174, Institute of Electrical and Electronics Engineers (IEEE), Jan 1998.
+J. Fan et al., "Incorporating Vertical Discontinuities in Power-Bus Modeling using a Mixed-Potential Integral Equation and Circuit Extraction Formulation," Proceedings of the IEEE 7th Topical Meeting on Electrical Performance of Electronic Packaging (1998, West Point, NY), pp. 171 - 174, Institute of Electrical and Electronics Engineers (IEEE), Oct 1998.

 IEEE 7th Topical Meeting on Electrical Performance of Electronic Packaging (1998: Oct.
 26-28, West Point, NY)

 Electrical and Computer Engineering

 Keywords and Phrases